KISDinteractive/fundamentals22w/README.md

 ## The Course

-This course will take place in the winter semester of 2022/23 at the [Köln International School of Design](https://kisd.de) in Cologne, Germany.
+This course took in the winter semester of 2022/23 at the [Köln International School of Design](https://kisd.de) in Cologne, Germany.
 The description reads:

 <details>
 <summary style="font-size:14px"><b>View Course Description</b></summary>